40843245/Vue.js/quickstart guide.md

 <img width="518" alt="image" src="https://github.com/user-attachments/assets/b90c6117-fa5c-4862-94d5-4520af559e00" />

-The web page will display the result of `main.js`.
-So let's dive in `main.js`
+The web page will display the result of `../src/main.js`.
+So let's dive in `../src/main.js`

-In my project, I will see the following code snippets `main.js`.
+In my project, I will see the following code snippets in `../src/main.js`.

 ```
 import { createApp } from 'vue'